nbkhuong/Self-Driving-Car-Nanodegree/README.md

 $ git submodule foreach "git checkout master"
 ```

-Every submodule has its own build/run instruction described in its README.
+For build/run instruction please refer to the README in each submodule.